microsoft/java-on-aca-with-ai/quarkus-micronaut/01-build-a-simple-java-application/README.md

 Finally, press `Ctrl+C` to stop the application.

-### Build and deploy the application on Azure Container Apps
+### Build and deploy Quarkus application on Azure Container Apps

-This section shows how to build a native executable, build a Docker image, push it to the Azure Container Registry, and deploy it to the Azure Container Apps.
+This section shows how to build a native Quarkus executable, build a Docker image, push it to the Azure Container Registry, and deploy it to the Azure Container Apps.

 ```bash
 # Build and push quarkus-simple-application image to ACR